 For anyone who wakes up from sleep in pain (the worst!), perhaps the best thing about a natural latex mattress is its ability to support your spine, shoulders, and head in proper alignment.
 This is because latex foam naturally contours to your body’s curvature, alleviating areas of high pressure (a mattress that’s too firm pushes on main pressure points like your butt and head, sending you out of alignment, while a mattress that’s too soft leaves you without proper support…and with aches and pains).

 4. Natural latex mattresses resist motion transfer

 Natural latex also doesn’t transfer motion the way mattresses with coil springs do, making for a smooth and bounce-free sleep: that means if you share a bed with your partner, you won’t be disturbed by each other moving around.
 This is due to the density and elasticity of the mattress core, which conforms to your body shape as you adjust or switch positions.

-6. Natural latex is hypoallergenic, antimicrobial, and dust mite-free
+5. Natural latex is hypoallergenic, antimicrobial, and dust mite-resistant

 Latex naturally maintains its shape and resists impressions from use over time.
 This means that eco-friendly mattresses made from natural latex can last much longer than others made from conventional poly foams.